zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

     `Mozilla Included CA Certificate List <https://wiki.mozilla.org/CA/Included_Certificates>`_).

-* Specified with a string value: An absolute path or a path relative to the directory of the HMC credentials file.
+* Specified with a string value: An absolute path or a path relative to the directory of the exporter config file.
 Verify the HMC certificate using the CA certificates in the specified certificate file or directory.

 * Specified as ``false``: Do not verify the HMC certificate.